pingcap/docs/sql-non-prepared-plan-cache.md

 - Queries with hints or bindings are not supported.
 - DML statements or `SELECT` statements with the `FOR UPDATE` clause are not supported by default.
 To remove this restriction, you can execute `SET tidb_enable_non_prepared_plan_cache_for_dml = ON`.

-After you enable this feature, the optimizer quickly assesses the query.
-If it does not meet the support conditions for non-prepared plan cache, the query goes through the regular optimization process.
+After you enable this feature, the optimizer quickly evaluates the query.
+If it does not meet the support conditions for non-prepared plan cache, the query falls back to the regular optimization process.

 ## Performance benefits